strapdata/elassandra/README.md

 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/StorageService$*'
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/StorageService.class'
 ```
-* Add 'target/elasticassandra-SNAPSHOT-x.x.jar' and all its dependencies from 'target/lib' in your cassandra lib directory.
+* Add `target/elasticassandra-SNAPSHOT-x.x.jar` and all its dependencies from `target/lib` in your cassandra lib directory.
-* Add 'target/conf/elasticsearch.yml' in the cassandra conf directory.
+* Add `target/conf/elasticsearch.yml` in the cassandra conf directory.
-* Replace your 'bin/cassandra' script by the one provided in 'target/bin/cassandra'.
+* Replace your `bin/cassandra` script by the one provided in `target/bin/cassandra`.
 The option '-e' to start cassandra with elasticsearch.
-* Run 'bin/cassandra -e' to start a cassandra node including elasticsearch.
+* Run `bin/cassandra -e` to start a cassandra node including elasticsearch.
-* The cassandra logs in 'logs/system.log' includes elasticsearch logs according to the your 'conf/logback.conf' settings.
+* The cassandra logs in `logs/system.log` includes elasticsearch logs according to the your `conf/logback.conf` settings.

 ### Check your cluster state